-The guide is only $12 and you can get an extra 20% off with ‘THETASTYK’ – this will safe you countless hours spent researching online and it entails all my favorite must-see places around TLV and Jaffa!
+The guide is only $10 if you use the code ‘THETASTYK’ – this will safe you countless hours spent researching online and it entails all my favorite must-see places around TLV and Jaffa!
 Click here to see The Ultimate Tel Aviv Guide!

 Where to eat?